akurtle/auto-emailer/README.md

 - npm run dev

 ### Backend:
-- Run auto-emailer from IntelliJ
+- Run auto-emailer from IntelliJ for local server
+- Have to enable EC2 Instance and it should work automatically